Vyro-Lab/soroban-orchestra/README.md

 **A multi-contract integration test harness for Soroban smart contracts.**

-Band gives Soroban developers the ability to deploy, wire, and test complex multi-contract systems in a single, reproducible environment — no manual boilerplate, no hand-rolled auth trees, no guessing which cross-contract paths your tests actually cover.
+Band gives Soroban developers the ability to deploy, wire, and test complex multi-contract systems in a single, reproducible environment, with no manual boilerplate, no hand-rolled auth trees, and no guessing which cross-contract paths your tests actually cover.

 If you are building a dApp where Contract A calls Contract B calls Contract C, Band is the test infrastructure you are currently writing by hand.